freetronics/ArduPhone-Software/firmware_v1/README.md

  * Keypad setup - output key presses to serial debug
  * Initial startup animation in main frame
  * Initial User Interface - basic menu and drawing and keypad handling
+ * Menu item function selection (using up/down left/righ or # to select)

 To do
 -----
 In rough order, the following features/functions are still yet to be
 implemented:

- * Menu item function selection
  * Screen saver - power off screen after set time of inactivity
  * Initiate call - typed number only
  * Send SMS - typed number only and T9(?) style key input